 The Presidential Management Fellows (PMF) Program is administered by the US Office of Personnel Management (OPM).
 Each year, candidates apply to the program in efforts to be selected as Finalists.
 Finalists are then eligible for appointment as Presidential Management Fellows.

 The PMF Program accepts applications annually.
-When the application window opens, you will find an announcement on USAJOBS (search for "Presidential Management Fellows").
 To learn more about eligibility and how to apply, please review the “Become a PMF” section on the PMF website.
+The PMF application typically opens in October.

 All Ivy Environmental and Sustainable Development Fair

-The fair takes place March 3, 2017 from 10 am to 3 pm, at Columbia University's Roone Arledge Auditorium, Lerner Hall, in New York City.
+The fair takes place in partnership with the other Ivy League schools.
 Learn more about the event and hear from past attendees on the fair's website.